 Some anticipated problems turn out not be much trouble.
 While you might think you have to be connected to the internet and Google’s cloud for the Chromebook to be much use, it’s possible to use Google Docs and Gmail offline.
 They work better when you’re connected.

 You can’t do anything that’s intensive with the Chromebook.
 Don’t buy one and expect to run Photoshop, edit video or produce high-quality audio.

 That list shouldn’t come as a surprise.
-What did make me sit up was how difficult I found it to work on web design from the Chromebook.
+Web design is hard on the Chromebook.
 Downloading CSS or PHP files, editing and FTPing them back to a site might just about be possible.